League-of-Pandas/Speech-Emotion-Recognition/README.md

 Estimates Time:

 - 4 Hours

+given: user can see a visual sound waves. when : they order from command to print the plot from a specific sound file.
+then: the visual representation will be shown correctly as expected

 5. As a user I want to analyze the change of the mood for a person during the day.
  Feature Tasks: